Medically reviewed by Dr. Tom Biernacki, DPM

 Anti-Fatigue Mats: The Evidence Base

-Anti-fatigue mats are the most underutilized, highest-evidence intervention for occupational foot pain.
+Anti-fatigue mats are the most underused, highest-evidence intervention for occupational foot pain.
 Prospective studies of manufacturing and retail workers using polyurethane anti-fatigue mats (minimum 3/4-inch thickness) demonstrate 25–32% reduction in plantar pressure, 40% reduction in reported lower extremity fatigue at end of shift, and measurable reductions in cortisol (stress hormone) levels compared to standing on concrete controls.
 The mechanism is both direct cushioning and micro-movement stimulation — the slight surface instability of a quality anti-fatigue mat activates calf and foot muscles constantly, preventing the static load accumulation that causes plantar fascia strain.
 Not all mats are equal: flat rubber mats (yoga mats, cheap foam) provide minimal benefit; contoured anti-fatigue mats (Topo by Ergodriven, TerraCore) that encourage foot movement are significantly more effective.

 Footwear for Standing Professions: The Non-Negotiables